sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/gifs/integral.gif"/>
 </p>

 Magic right?
 Let's set it up!
 First, please look at the installation document provided by [Latex Sympy Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
 After your installation is done, you can then set up the keybinding for calculating the math expression.
-I use `shift+e`, where `e` stands for evaluating, to calculate in the way that it will append an equal sign and the answer right after your formula, just like above.
-And if you don't want to show the intermediate steps of your calculation, you can use `shift+r`, where `r` stands for replacing, to directly replace the whole formula and give me the answer only.
+I use `shift`+`e`, where `e` stands for evaluating, to calculate in the way that it will append an equal sign and the answer right after your formula, just like above.
+And if you don't want to show the intermediate steps of your calculation, you can use `shift`+`r`, where `r` stands for replacing, to directly replace the whole formula and give me the answer only.
 See the demo below:

 <p align="center">
 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/gifs/integral2.gif"/>
 </p>

 > This plugin is indeed more powerful than just this, see the documentation for detail.

 Let's go to the last thing covered in Gilles Castel's post, correcting spelling mistakes.

-### Correcting spelling mistakes on the fly
+### Correcting Spelling Mistakes on the Fly

 Although my typing speed is quite high, I have typos all the time.
 So this is a must for me.
 And surprisingly, this is the hardest thing until now for me to set it upright.
-Let's see how we can configure this functionality in VSCode!
+Let's see how we can configure this functionality in VS Code!
 There are three plugins we need:

 1. [multi-command](https://marketplace.visualstudio.com/items?itemName=ryuta46.multi-command): This is a very powerful extension, which allows you to do a sequence of actions in one shortcut.
 We will use this later on also, and that's the place it shines.